myerberg/myerberg.github.io/AdvancedDataScience/PivotTables/README.md

 <br/><br/>

 ## What
 In this tutorial on PivotTables in Microsoft Excel, we will learn how this powerful tool can be used to summarize, analyze, explore, and present your data.
 PivotTables allow us to easily rearrange and manipulate large amounts of data in a dynamic way, offering insights and patterns that might not be immediately evident.
 We can group and sort data, as well as perform calculations like sums, averages, and counts, all with simple drag-and-drop functionality.
 PivotTables are ideal for large datasets, where we can create concise reports and visualizations, making our data more accessible and understandable.
+We can also refresh our PivotTables as our datasets change, allowing for seamless updates of these reports and visualizations.
 <br/><br/>

 ## Why